 You can apply different filters to display only the relevant data in the matrix.
 For example, you can set the filter to “Business Capability” to only view business capability related Fact Sheets' data in the matrix.

 The Circle Map report shows you how different Interfaces and Applications are linked to each other.
-It helps you identifying dependencies.
+It helps you to identify dependencies.

 World Map reports show you which IT Components and Applications are used by which User Group and where they are hosted, located on a world map.

 Roadmap reports give you a timeline view of your Applications, IT Components, or Projects.
-Use this report to visualize how your IT portfolio evolves over time.
-Each of the roadmap reports allows you to apply different views (e.g. Functional Fit, Lifecycle, Business Criticality, etc.) so that you can see your portfolio of assets across time in different dimensions.
+Use this report to visualize how your IT portfolio evolves.
+Each of the roadmap reports allows you to apply different views (e.g., Functional Fit, Lifecycle, Business Criticality, etc.) so that you can see your portfolio of assets across time in different dimensions.

-Each of the items in the timeline can be interacted with via the Edit Pane that will allow you to directly change some of the Fact Sheet field values without leaving the report.
+Each of the items in the timeline can be interacted with via the Edit Pane that allows you to directly change some Fact Sheet field values without leaving the report.
 Alternatively, you can navigate to the source Fact Sheet via a link.

 You can show dependencies between Fact Sheets.
 This relies on the data you have in the Requires and Required by fields in the Fact Sheet.
 To show these two fields, you can enable the Dependencies section in your Fact Sheet, you can see the detail in Meta Model Configuration.
 Once you have the relations between Fact Sheets, you can see this graph showing the dependencies, for example between these two Application Fact Sheets.